mpascucci/info/src/content/author/admin/_index.md

 I like working in interdisciplinary environments where I can bring and make value of my diverse experiences and interests in a team with a wide spectrum of activities and different axes of research.
 During my experiences in both fields of physics and computer science, I enjoined the rigorous frameworks of mathematical modelling and abstract reasoning.

 Undoubtedly, most of my experiences are in image processing and scientific computing.
-Nevertheless I have interests in statistics and in the practical and formal aspects of software development (e.g. algorithms, languages, abstract syntax trees, proof...)
+Nevertheless I have interests in statistics and in the practical and formal aspects of software development (e.g. algorithms optimization, computational linguistics and programming language theory and proof)